Technigo/project-weather-app/instructions.md

 - and what type of weather it is (the "description" in the JSON)

 ### Step 3 - Features
-Now it's time to split up and start working in GitHub branches.
+Now it's time to start working in GitHub branches.
 Decide beforehand when you should have a "feature freeze" so that you make time for merging.

 **Feature: Sunrise and sunset 🌅**
 Show the time for sunrise and sunset in a readable time format (Example: 13:00 or 1 PM).
 You will have to format the date from milliseconds to a readable format.
 [Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date "Here") is a useful resource for how to do this.

 **Feature: Weather forecast 📅**
-Show a forecast for the next 5 days.
+Show a forecast for the next 4 days.
 You can choose how to display the forecast - perhaps you want to show the min and max temperature for each day, or perhaps you want to show the temperature from the middle of the day, or the humidity, what it feels like and so on.

 ```
 https://api.openweathermap.org/data/2.5/forecast?q=Stockholm,Sweden&units=metric&APPID=YOUR_API_KEY
 ```

-The API gives us the next 5 days but for every third hour.
+The API gives us the next 4-5 days but for every third hour.
 So a good idea could be to only use the weather data from the same time every day.
 You can filter the forecast list array to only get the info from 12:00 each day for example.

 Read the [endpoint documentation](https://openweathermap.org/forecast5 "endpoint documentation") for the forecast.